Oliver Burke: Millwall (loan)

 On 21 January 2022, Burke joined Championship rivals Millwall on loan until the end of the 2021–22 season.

 Werder Bremen

-In June 2022 Burke returned to the Bundesliga, joining newly promoted Werder Bremen from Sheffield United.
+In June 2022 Burke returned to the Bundesliga, joining newly promoted Werder Bremen.
 He reportedly moved on a free transfer.

 Burke scored his first goal for Bremen on 13 August 2022, netting late to secure a 2–2 draw with VfB Stuttgart.
 A week later, he scored the decisive goal in a dramatic, come-from-behind 3–2 win at Borussia Dortmund.

-In January 2023 Burke returned to former club Millwall on a loan until the end of the season.
+In January 2023 Burke returned to former club Millwall on loan until the end of the season.

+Birmingham City (loan)

+After making two appearances for Bremen in August 2023, Burke again returned to the EFL Championship on 1 September, the last day of the transfer window, when he signed for Birmingham City on loan for the 2023–24 season.
+He failed to scored in 23 appearances in all competitions, of which half were as a starter, and played hardly at all in the second half of the season, partly due to injury, as Birmingham were relegated.

+Union Berlin

+On 26 May 2025, Burke signed with Bundesliga side Union Berlin.

+On 21 September 2025, Burke scored a hat-trick in a 4-3 league win over Eintracht Frankfurt, becoming the first Scotsman to score a hat-trick in the Bundesliga.